eclipse-hono/hono/site/content/user-guide/http-adapter.md

         * The tenant that the gateway belongs to is not allowed to use this protocol adapter.
         * The device belongs to another tenant than the gateway.
         * The gateway is not authorized to act *on behalf of* the device.
-        * The gateway is disabled.
+  * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This resource can be used by *gateway* components to publish data *on behalf of* other devices which do not connect to a protocol adapter directly but instead are connected to the gateway, e.g. using some low-bandwidth radio based technology like [SigFox](https://www.sigfox.com) or [LoRa](https://www.lora-alliance.org/).
 In this case the credentials provided by the gateway during connection establishment with the protocol adapter are used to authenticate the gateway whereas the parameters from the URI are used to identify the device that the gateway publishes data for.